Why is the weather becoming more extreme?

 Precipitation

-For every degree of warming, extreme daily rainfall can increase by up to 7%, according to the World Meteorological Organization.
+For every degree of warming, extreme daily rainfall can increase by up to 7%, according to the World Meteorological Organization (WMO).

 Floods

 Flooding is caused by increased rainfall from water stored in the atmosphere and rising sea levels.
-The latter happens when global warming melts ice and warms oceans, causing the water to expand, according to Seneviratne.
+The latter happens as sea ice melts and ocean water expands, Seneviratne said.

-In October, the deadliest flooding to hit Spain for three decades was made twice as likely and 7% heavier by climate change, according to WWA.
+Last October, the deadliest flooding to hit Spain in three decades was made twice as likely and 7% heavier by climate change, according to WWA.

 Tropical cyclones, like typhoons and hurricanes, are unlikely to occur more frequently because of climate change, but the proportion of extreme ones is rising, according to the IPCC.

-Large amounts of water held in the atmosphere and the energy created by the warmer temperatures in the air will make the storms more intense.
+Large amounts of water held in the atmosphere and the energy created by warmer air temperatures make storms more intense.

 Drought

-Higher temperatures draw more moisture from the land and dry out the soil.
-Dry soil cannot absorb rainwater, meaning that it runs off into rivers, increasing the risk of drought, and later floods.
+Higher temperatures draw more moisture from the land and dry out the soil, which cannot absorb water when it does rain.
+Instead, it runs off into rivers, increasing the risk of floods following droughts.

-Droughts can also increase temperatures as the air above the ground warms up more quickly, leading to more intense heat, said Seneviratne.
+Droughts also increase temperatures as air above the ground warms more quickly.

 Wildfires